iCircuit User Manual

 cosh(x) Hyperbolic cosine of x.

-exp(x) _e_x.
+exp(x) ex.

 log(x) The natural (base e) logarithm of x.